davidrg/ckwin/doc/ssh-readme.md

   set term remote utf8
   ```
   For convenience, you can just uncomment these lines in the default
-  `k95custom.ini` file included in the CKW distribution so that they're run
+  `k95custom.ini` file included in the K95 distribution so that they're run
-  every time you start C-Kermit.
+  every time you start Kermit 95.
 * If you find your session disconnecting when left idle, try enabling the
   heartbeat feature with the `set ssh heartbeat-interval` command.
 * Connecting through proxy servers is not currently supported

-## Differences From Kermit 95
+## Differences From Kermit 95 2.x and 1.1.21

 The GUI dialogs for the `ssh key` commands have also been adjusted a little.
 When GUI dialogs are enabled, these commands will use a standard Windows file